ainefernandez/F1Strategy/README.md

 In Formula 1, speed isn’t just about raw pace — it’s about strategy.
 The faster a driver completes the race distance, the better their finishing position and the more championship points they score.

 Now, imagine you're the only car on track — no overtakes, no traffic, just a clean run to the checkered flag.
-In that idealized scenario, the **optimal race strategy** is the one that minimizes **total race time**.
+In that **single car race**, the **optimal race strategy** is the one that minimizes **total race time**.
 Simple, right?

 We can break down that total race time like this: